-TOLEDO, Ohio -- The artist who created the first paint-by-numbers pictures and helped turn the kits into an American sensation during the 1950s has died, his family confirmed.
+TOLEDO, Ohio -- Dan Robbins, an artist who created the first paint-by-numbers pictures and helped turn the kits into an American sensation during the 1950s, has died.
+He was 93.

-He remembered hearing that Leonardo de Vinci would use numbered backgrounds for his students and decided to try it.
+"I remembered hearing that Leonardo used numbered background patterns for his students and apprentices, and I decided to try something like that," Robbins said in 2004.